Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 Over time, these lower rates can reduce the total cost of going solar by thousands of dollars.

-Flexible Repayment Options for Alberta Homeowners
+Flexible Repayment Options for Calgary Homeowners

 For example, homeowners can: